-It wasn’t really the turn of the century when what was derelict wasteland began to transform into what is now our magnificent waterfront precinct, With major projects like Deakin University, The Cunningham Pier development and landscaping and the area being used for our major events, other investors saw the potential and slowly added some much needed confidence to the city.
+It wasn’t until the turn of the millennium when what was once derelict wasteland began to transform into what is now our magnificent waterfront precinct, With major projects like Deakin University, The Cunningham Pier development and the waterfront redevelopment that in turn saw the area being used for our major events, other investors saw the potential and slowly added some much needed confidence to the city.
 Now over 10 years later the name has well and truly been put to rest, Even our much loved Cats have even won a few premierships since those dark old days, and the memory of “Sleepy Hollow” is now well and dead.

-Geelong now regarded as one of Australia’s fastest growing centres, with development and prosperity coming to the city and region like never before.
+Geelong is now regarded as one of Australia’s fastest growing centres, with development and prosperity coming to the city and region like never before.
 We might have missed the spoils of the Gold Rush in the 1850’s but the good times are certainly here now.
 We are on the door step of some of the country’s best beaches, minutes away from a diverse collection of seaside and rural towns.
 A full calendar of arts and some amazing attractions and heritage, not forgetting being one of the major event capitals of Australia- and we are home of the mighty Cats!

 The term “Sleepy Hollow” is probably the worst insult you can give to our city, we have tried for decades to shake it off, and to be truthful there was a period (or two) where the name was more than fitting.
 Even the recent closure announcements of Alcoa and Ford’s manufacturing operations have done little to dampen the spirits of Geelong.

-But the name is not completely wiped from the Geelong landscape, a local blues club takes on the name as the Sleepy Hollow Blues Club, they celebrate some great music and are responsible for the great New Year’s Eve Bluestone Festival which is held at Murgheboluc on the Hamilton Highway about 15 km’s out of the city centre.
+The name Sleepy Hollow is not completely wiped from the Geelong landscape, a local blues club takes on the name as the Sleepy Hollow Blues Club, they celebrate some great music and are responsible for the great New Year’s Eve Bluestone Festival which is held at Murgheboluc on the Hamilton Highway about 15 km’s out of the city centre.